 - Investment Casting

 - Oil and Gas

-- Ready to pour ceramic molds without the need for a sacrificial pattern or pattern removal
+- Process generates ready to pour ceramic molds without the need for a sacrificial pattern or pattern removal

 - Reduced time of production and fewer fabrication steps

 - Decreased shell weight and thickness